 This past summer, PBS and the BBC produced a three-part series entitled “Big Blue Live” from our Monterey Bay Aquarium.
-The program examined our particular habitat of the Elkhorn Slough and the marine sanctuary of Monterey Bay with its sea otters, whales, sea lions and the Great White sharks — to name only a few of our neighbors.
+The program examined our particular habitat of the Elkhorn Slough and the marine sanctuary of Monterey Bay with its sea otters, whales, sea lions, and the Great White sharks — to name only a few of our neighbors.

 It’s the people that go to the sea for their livelihood — our fisherman at Moss Landing, or the Coast Guard seamen and Navy sailors who face those roaring ocean waves, and their many dangers.

 After months of exploration, they found the remote and uninhabited Pitcairn Island — halfway from New Zealand and Panama, some 6,500 miles from Panama on the open ocean.
 Even today, the trip can take ten days to reach Bounty Bay.
-To further insure the group would not be detected, Fletcher Christian ordered the ship destroyed.
-Together they lived on this tiny island of 18 square miles — with its abundance of coconuts, breadfruit and other crops.
+To further ensure the group would not be detected, Fletcher Christian ordered the ship destroyed.
+Together they lived on this tiny island of 18 square miles — with its abundance of coconuts, breadfruit, and other crops.